Scifabric/pybossa/doc/model.rst

   * `create_time`: the Datetime (as an integer) when object was created.
   * `info`: a 'blob-style' attribute into which one can store arbitrary JSON.
 This attribute is use to any additional information one wants (e.g. Task configuration or Task results on TaskRun)

-The following excerpts directly from the PyBossa source to provide documentation of main model attributes.
+The following excerpts directly from the PYBOSSA source to provide documentation of main model attributes.

 Project